michael-patsko/web-crawler/README.md

 docker run --rm web-crawler "https://www.example.com/" 30
 ```

-## Developer decisions

-### BFS versus DFS

 ### Limitations

 At the moment:

- - only works for static HTML
+ - Only works for static HTML
+ - Only works with HTTP and HTTPS
+ - Only parses HTML and XML (no PDFs, for instance)
- - doesn't work with URLs which redirect
+ - Doesn't work with URLs which redirect
+ - Ignores URL fragments **and query parameters**
+ - Currently no test suite!

 ### Future improvements

  - Use a headless browser, such as Selenium, to cope with dynamic content
+ - Persist query parameters, so e.g. `/?page=1` and `/?page=2` would be treated as two distinct URLs
+ - Add tests!
+ - Improve file structure, e.g. put common helper methods in `/helpers` folder